jinghuazhao/SUMSTATS/README.md

 9*  | chr | chromosome
 10* | pos | position

+\* see next section.

+## SNP information

-\* These two columns can be obtained from https://genome.ucsc.edu/, which should be helpful for GWAS summary statistics either using chromosomal positions from different builds or without these at all.
+The chromosomes and positions can be obtained from https://genome.ucsc.edu/, which should be helpful for GWAS summary statistics either using chromosomal positions from different builds or without these at all.
 ```bash